deephdc/deep-docs/source/user/modules/mods.rst

 to improve the cyber-resilience protection for computing infrastrutures.
 The proactive solution comprises of MODS and its data processing (DS) module.
 The DS source code as well as raw data are not publicly available due to their security sensitiveness.
-The ML/DL data for MODS module is publicly available at the institutional
+The ML/DL data for MODS module is available at the institutional Open Source `public repository  <https:digital.csic.es>`_
-`repository  <https:digital.csic.es>`_

 .. image:: ../../_static/mods_20181015_lstm_6m_1h_1h.png
 Fig. 1 Train and test on 6 month monitoring dataset.